iMana-Platform/SwiftEagle/README.md

 # SwiftEagle

-A tool for detect resource files in a Xcode project.
+A lightweight tool to detect resource files in a Xcode project.